Dhghomon/easy_rust/README.md

 pub fn into_string(self) -> Result<String, OsString>
 ```

 So if it doesn't work then you just get it back.
-You can't call `.unwrap()` as it will panic, but you can use `match` to get the `OsString` back.
+You can't call `.unwrap()` because it will panic, but you can use `match` to get the `OsString` back.
 Let's test it out by calling methods that don't exist.

 ```rust
 use std::ffi::OsString;